Where To Find The Best Street Food In Tenerife

 Simiri Vinos & Pintxos

-Head to the fisherman's district of Puerto de la Cruz for great food and some of the best tapas in the city.
+Head to the fisherman's district of Puerto de la Cruz for great food and some of the best tapas around.
 On their menu, you will find more than 30 different choices of tapas and each one is worth trying.

 Some of their options include mushroom tapas filled with cheese, quail egg, ham and garlic, or the variation of smoked salmon, mayonnaise, egg and prawn.
 As you might have guessed from the name, they also serve a nice selection of wines from a small vineyard run by the owner of the restaurant.